srijan-paul/srijan-paul.github.io/injuly.in/src/blog/fourier-series.md

 </div>

 If we use the first few terms from \\(f\\)'s Fourier series, we can closely approximate the behavior of this function.
-In the following graph, the gray curve represents the the square wave and the red curve represents our approximation of it.
+In the following graph, the gray curve represents the square wave and the red curve represents our approximation of it.
 You can play with the slider to alter the number of terms we take from the series and see how that changes our approximation.

 <div class="center">